Thunder-Compute/thunder-compute-documentation/guides/running-jupyter-notebooks-on-thunder-compute.md

 This command initiates a Jupyter Notebook server on the remote instance and allows you to access this server from your local computer.

-### 3. Access the notebook in your browser
+### 3. Access the notebook

-After running the ` command, the output will display a URL similar to:
+After running the `$ notebook` command, the output will display a URL similar to:

 ```
 [I 14:10:57.914 NotebookApp] Serving notebooks from local directory: /home/user